Fun and games are essential to a happy childhood – and family time is too! It can be hard to find good board games for kids ages 3-5.

 At the end, the person with the most pairs wins.

-Even our 3 year old is able to fully grasp the concept and loves the game, and this one tops the list because my husband and I don’t get bored playing – we have to think as hard as they do!
+This is truly one of the best games for a 3 year old; our 3 year old is able to fully grasp the concept and loves the game, and this one tops the list because my husband and I don’t get bored playing – we have to think as hard as they do!

 Ice Cream Scoops of Fun